Example: Configure an inbound integration

 Here we can see that New Relic has sent us some JSON:

 Luckily for us, this JSON request sent by New Relic isn't too far off of the payload required to trigger an event using the xMatters REST API.
 In the next step, we'll use the Transformation Script Editor to create a script that will transform the incoming web request from New Relic into the format we need.

-In this step, we'll create a script that will transform the incoming web request from New Relic into a format that is compatible with our communication plan form.
+In this step, we'll create a script that will transform the incoming web request from New Relic into a format that is compatible with our form.

 The input to every inbound integration script is an object that represents the incoming web request that triggered the integration.
 Using the object, we have access to the request body, parameters, and headers.

 - In the activity stream for the inbound integration, click Open Script Editor.

 We want to parse the request body as JSON, so we can replace this first section of the script:

 With the following code:

 Inbound integrations that will create an xMatters event need to construct a trigger object that will be sent to the POST trigger web service.
 The sample script shows us a few examples of how to parse the incoming JSON and populate properties of the trigger object:

 Because the payload of the New Relic webhook is so similar to what we need, we can create a valid trigger object by replacing this section with the following code: